 I know it’s maddening, but bedwetting just happens.
-Bedwetting is a common occurrence in young children, typically under 6 years old, although it can last into the teen years (lord, help us).
-Generally, bedwetting is not a sign that anything is wrong and it often runs in families (yay, genetics!).
-Bedwetting is frustrating and embarrassing for the poor kid and parents can feel irritated and helpless to make it stop.
-Fortunately, it usually goes away on it’s own, but there are some things that you as the parent can do to help get your family through the process.
+Bedwetting is a common occurrence in young children, typically under 6 years old, although it can last into the teen years.
+Generally, bedwetting is not a sign that anything is wrong, and it often runs in families (yay, genetics!).
+Bedwetting is frustrating and embarrassing for the poor kid, and parents can feel irritated and helpless to make it stop.
+Fortunately, it usually goes away on its own, but there are some things that you as the parent can do to help get your family through the process.

 1. Cut off water intake at least an hour before bed.

 Have your child drink more throughout the day and less into the evening hours.
 I created a rule of no sippy cups after dinner (and only a tiny sip of water, if needed, before bed).
 My kid is a guzzler; if she has her sippy cup with her, she will suck that thing down, so my limiting her access to it at night really seemed to help her a lot.

 2. Make your kid go potty right before bed.

 My daughter is notorious for saying she doesn’t need to go potty and then five minutes later having the urgent need to run to the restroom.
 I have made it part of our bedtime routine that she goes to the potty, whether she needs to or not, and tries to make something happen right before getting in bed.
 More often than not, she needed to pee and just didn’t realize it.